VR2VYE/MMDVM_HS_firmware/README.md

 Linux or macOS
-Download the script (*.sh) that matches with your ZUMspot/MMDVM_HS board:
+Download the script (*.sh) that matches with your nano hotspot/duplex hotspot board:

 install_fw_duplex.sh :Adapted to the duplex board